 The pandemic continues to change the way we do business as well as the way people get treated.
-With many patients concerned about exposure to COVID-19, many therapists have been hit hard in 2020.
+With many patients concerned about exposure to COVID-19, many qualified therapists have been hit hard in 2020.
 There has been an increase of people canceling visits due to the risk of exposure or because of government stay-at-home orders.
 For these patients, seeing a physical therapist in the privacy of their own home may put them at ease.
-For those willing to make the transition or add in-home physical therapy, one-on-one home visits may offer many benefits to the patient as well as the therapist.
+For those willing to make the transition or add mobile physical therapy or in-home physical therapy, one-on-one home visits may offer many benefits to the patient as well as the therapist.

-Mobile visits require physical therapists to be well prepared for the day’s schedule.
+Mobile PT visits require physical therapists to be well prepared for the day’s schedule.
 Your phone will be your lifeline.
 Make sure you have a phone charger in the car at all times.
 That being said, while your phone is critical for communication, one should always resist the urge to text and drive.
 Even a quick check of a text can put you and other drivers in danger.
 Pull over into a safe area and park your vehicle before checking the text message.

 It is also important to complete all of your documentation while you are still with the patient.
 It’s understandable that you want to hit the road again and not take up any more of your patient’s time, but it is way too easy to confuse information with other patients, especially on busy days.
 This also eases your workload at the end of the day.
 Nothing is worse than spending two hours filling out documentation in the evening when there are more distractions around you.